DebangshuB/Tableau-Marketing-Visualization/README.md

 Looking at Income by Country we see every country has median income close to $50,000 with USA being the highest with $55,000.

 Looking at Income by Age we see something interesting.
 The individuals who are of 25-30 years of age have median income of $71,000.
 Then it roughly increases in an expected fashion from the age group of 30-35 years to 75-80 years from $39,000 to $72,000.
 Depending on the nature of the business keeping young and wealthy individuals happy could be beneficial.
-Otherwise marketing for income range of $36,000 - $56,000 would be ideal.

 ![](https://github.com/DebangshuB/Tableu-Market-Analysis/blob/main/Images/Income%20Statistics.png)